 Create a Sense of FOMO

-While we talked before about the ideal times to reach out to SMS users, you don’t always have to play exactly by the rules.
+While we talked about the ideal times to reach out to SMS users, you don’t always have to play strictly by the rules.

-SimpleTexting brings up a good point to keep in mind as you sit deliberating when to hit the send button on that text.
-“The most helpful tip for deciding when to send messages is determining when you’re most interested in your customers taking action.”
+SimpleTexting brings up an excellent point to keep in mind as you deliberate when to hit the send button on that text:

-If you know you’re having a weekend sale, don’t send out a text on Tuesday afternoon about it.
+Don’t send out a text on Tuesday afternoon about it if you know you’re having a weekend sale.
 By the time Friday night arrives, most of your audience will have forgotten about that text.
 Instead, reach out on Friday afternoon.

 Don’t Forget Your CTA